Prince-Tee/microservices-docker-kubernetes/README.md

-# 🚀Multi-Service App: Docker + Kubernetes
+# Multi-Service App: Docker + Kubernetes

 This project demonstrates how to build and deploy a **multi-service application** using Docker and Kubernetes.

 It includes:
-✅ A React frontend
+A React frontend
-✅ Express.js backend services (Auth, Products, Orders) ✅ An API Gateway for routing
+Express.js backend services (Auth, Products, Orders) An API Gateway for routing
-✅ Docker for containerization
+Docker for containerization
-✅ Kubernetes for orchestration
+Kubernetes for orchestration

 By following this guide, **you’ll spin up the entire stack step-by-step**, even if you’re a beginner.